elaforge/karya/doc/performance.md

 While technically different simultaneous meters are possible, they're tricky to implement.

-The more important part of meter is that it affects rhythm spelling, another concept that doesn't exist in Karya.
+The more important part of meter is that it affects rhythm spelling, which another concept that doesn't exist in Karya.
 Therefore, it's the responsibility of the lilypond performer to decide on how to spell rhythms.
 This also means that irregular meters must be explicit, e.g. you have to write 3+2/4 or 3+3/8 instead of 5/4 or 6/8.
-Rhythm spelling is complicated and partially a matter of aesthetics, so it may spell it differently than you want.
+Rhythm spelling is complicated and partially a matter of aesthetics, so it may spell a rhythm differently than you want.
 E.g.  if the meter is 2+2+2/8, it will spell a duple pattern with ties instead of dotted notes.
 Currently, there's no way to override the rhythm spelling, so you'd have to either change the meter to 3+3/8 for that measure, edit the lilypond code by hand, or just live with it.
 Or make like Stravinsky and write it as a duplet.

 Currently, meter support is hardcoded, so 'Perform.Lilypond.Meter' only supports a limited set of them.
 However, it's easy to add new ones, and I